 When it comes to the actual purchase of the used Gibson humbuckers, the buyers often go for the “Patent No.” stamp with the closed (unopened) nickel cover.
 Such an approach had proved itself as the safe one and most likely gives the buyer a solid guarantee that the pickup will be of high quality and at a decent price.
 The Patent# pickups are generally an excellent value, seeing that their sound is rather close to the original PAF models, but come at a much cheaper price.

-The chrome-covered pickups on the other side, are bit more of a shot in the dark, seeing that the buyer can never be fully certain on what exactly he will find inside.
-There’s a good chance that he might get a T-Bucker, but there are also no guarantees.
+The chrome-covered pickups on the other side, are bit more of a shot in the dark, seeing that the buyer can never be fully certain on what exactly they will find inside.
+There’s a good chance that they might get a T-Bucker, but there are no guarantees.
 Therefore, such a purchase should usually be avoided, unless the price is too low or tempting to refuse.

-To give you a better insight on how to detect the fake PAF rings, we’ll explain just how the forgeries are made in the first place.
-The entire process is based on producing the new Urethane plastic cast parts which are made through the use of RTV silicone rubber molds.
-So essentially, the forgers place the silicone mold around the original part and then remove the original part once the silicone is cured.
-The removal is followed by filling of the mold cavity with liquid urethane resin that creates the pickup ring reproduction once cured.
+To give a better insight on how to detect the fake PAF rings, it’s best to explain how the forgeries are, made through the use of RTV silicone rubber molds.
+Essentially the forgers place the silicone mold around the original part and then remove the original part once the silicone is cured.
+The removal is followed by filling of the mold cavity with liquid urethane resin that produces a very similar pickup ring once cured.

-The process results in a perfect match of the original ring, down to such minute details as the original ring’s surface scratches.
+The process results in a perfect match of the original ring, down to minute details like the original ring’s surface scratches.
 Therefore, the fake rings are often successfully sold by the forgers for the price of an actual genuine Gibson ring.